rediche/gw2-ninja/README.md

     cd gw2-ninja
     npm install

+#### Configuation

+Add a `config.js` to the root directory with the following code:

+    export default {
+        clientId: ""
+    }

+Where `clientId` is a Twitch Client ID.
+You can get one from [your Twitch Developer Dashboard](https://glass.twitch.tv/console/apps).

 ## Start the development server

 This command serves the app at `http://localhost:8080` and provides basic URL